 At the hotel

 Spa, Jacuzzi, fitness centre, croquet lawn, petanque pitch, library, boutique, free WiFi throughout, charter boat.
-In rooms: TV, CD and DVD player, espresso machine.
+In rooms: TV, espresso machine.

 Our favourite rooms